nickjj/ansible-docker/README.md

 #### Channel

-Do you want to use the "stable", "edge", "testing" or "nightly" channels?
+Do you want to use the "stable" or "test" channel?
 You can add more than one (order matters).

 ```yml
 docker__channel: ["stable"]